 Please select the link for contact information for each DAS Procurement Department

-Procurement Services Administration
+Procurement Services Administration and ORPIN 2.0 Project

 Procurement Services Administration oversees and supports the procurement activities of DAS Procurement Services.
+The ORPIN 2.0 Project is the implementation of an improved e-procurement system.

 The Operations group provides support for procurement activity throughout DAS and state government.
 Technology support for the e-procurement system in state government, or ORPIN, is administered and supported in this department.
 Training administers numerous certification curriculums and procurement related continuing education programs.
 Research and analysis of government spending is conducted by this team.